zeeshan031995/COVID-19-New-Dashboard/README.md

 # Recovered
 # Deaths

-User can select by Country Name
+User can select by Country Name which then will show the total cases in that specific Country and a graph which will show